cforgaci/r-socialsci/episodes/08-quarto.md

 Some platforms provide a real time preview of the formatting, like RStudio's visual markdown editor (available from version 1.4).

 First, let's create a heading!
-A `#` in front of text indicates to Markdown that this text is a heading.
+A hashtag (`#`) in front of text indicates to Markdown that this text is a heading.
 Adding more `#`s make the heading smaller, i.e. one `#` is a first level heading, two `##`s is a second level heading, etc. up to the 6th level heading.